 Expecting it to be Easy

 Moving to a new country is literally step one of a much larger process.
 Once you buy or rent your first home and unpack all your items, you will start living in that house, neighborhood, city and country.
 And that is just not easy right from the start.
-Getting used to new stores and banks and pharmacies are all part of your new life.
+Getting used to new stores and banks and pharmacies is all part of your new life.
 If you have little ones, you will have to get to know a new school system.
 The excitement and anticipation about the move will die down and you will have to get busy living your new life.

 Know from the start that it will be different from your old life.
 Know from the start that it will take some effort to get comfortable again.
-And know from the start that there will be some difficult times where you just want to go “home”.
+And know from the start that there will be some difficult times when you just want to go “home”.
 Take comfort that you are not the first one to experience all of these feelings and that those of us who came before you are there to help.

 This is one of my personality traits.
 I’m a planner and as far as possible, I plan every little thing.
 And inevitably I also over-plan.
 Now, if you asked me this a couple of years ago I would have told you that over-planning can never be a bad thing, how is that even possible?
 But I’ve learnt a couple of lessons over the years.